SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 </table>

-> Note: a simplified quick ref version of this Walk-Through exists on this link : [Simplified version of this Walk-Through](https://aka.ms/CopActRep)
+> Note: a simplified quick ref version of this Walk-Through can be found on this link : [Simplified version of this Walk-Through](https://aka.ms/CopActRep)

 # Generate an activity report for each customer (monthly, bi-monthly,...)